 Where to eat in San Leandro with kids

 Drake’s Brewing Company – This brewery will make it feel like date night as the kids will be occupied by the goldfish crackers at every table just for kids!

-Loard’s Ice Cream – What’s better for kids than a delicious ice cream shop with old school arcade games, a ping-pong table, and tasty ice cream flavors?
+Loard’s Ice Cream – What’s better for kids than a delicious ice cream shop with old-school arcade games, a ping-pong table, and tasty ice cream flavors?
 Loard’s Ice Cream is the perfect spot to take kids on a hot summer day.

 Sons of Liberty Ale House – This tavern offers a menu selection for children under 10!
-Parents can enjoy a drink or two at the Sons of Liberty Ale House while the little ones enjoy mac n’ cheese bowls, fish & chips or grilled cheese & fries.
+Parents can enjoy a drink or two at the Sons of Liberty Ale House while the little ones enjoy mac n’ cheese bowls, fish & chips, or grilled cheese & fries.
 Puppies are also invited!

 Porkys Pizza – For parents who just want their kid to eat their food, Porky’s offers an easy environment and a simple, winning combination: pizza and beer!

 Zocalo Coffee – Magic!
-It’s a coffeehouse and a small play space: everything a toddler’s parent needs at 7 am on a Sunday morning.
+It’s a coffeehouse and a small play space: everything a toddler’s parent needs at 8 am on a Sunday morning.
 (Bonus!
-They open at 6 am on weekdays!)
+They open at 7 am on weekdays!)

 Things to do with kids *close* to San Leandro

 Oakland Zoo – Yep, you can walk to San Leandro from the Zoo, no problem.
 Animals, play areas, and all sorts of cool stuff to do at the Oakland Zoo.

-Cull Canyon Recreation Area – This East Bay regional park is home to a fantastic swimming lagoon
+Cull Canyon Recreation Area – This East Bay regional park is home to a fantastic swimming lagoon.

 Ardenwood Farms – Seasonally changing activities and events make Ardenwood Farms in Fremont a fun day trip.

-Sulphur Creek Nature Center – Animal education and drop-in toddler activities are programmed into this Hayward destinations year-round fun.
+Sulphur Creek Nature Center – Animal education and drop-in toddler activities are programmed into this Hayward destination’s year-round fun.

 Recurring activities for kids in San Leandro